 The rise in serotonin we experience with moderate intensity training seems to be similar in nature to the rise in serotonin that experiences when we are surrounded by good friends and family.
 In other words, when we are engaged in positive experiences, including the long low to moderate run, there is a rise in serotonin levels.

 When the serotonin levels rise, the dopamine levels tend to rise in accordance.
 This means that running at low to moderate intensity will have a positive impact on dopamine levels.
 As runner, you will probably have experienced the good night’s sleep that is typically following a long low to moderate run.

 However, you may also have experienced a disrupted sleep after a long run at too high intensity.
-It seems like low to moderate intensity running has a positive effect on dopamine levels, while running that is very intense can lower dopamine levels, causing a disruption in the sleep pattern.
-In fact, one of the symptoms of over training is a disruption in the runner’s sleep pattern.
+It seems like low to moderate intensity running has a positive effect on dopamine levels, while running that is very intense can lower dopamine levels, disrupting the sleep pattern.
+In fact, one of the symptoms of overtraining is a disruption in the runner’s sleep pattern.

-For all of the above neurotransmitters we have depots that gives us positive experiences.
-But if we empty the depots by ex. over training we pay a very negative price.
+For all of the above neurotransmitters, we have depots that give us positive experiences.
+But if we empty the depots by ex. overtraining we pay a very negative price.
 So we have to be aware of our inner state to dose in the right way during our training sessions to avoid these negative consequences.
 So, a general key point here is: Mental strength is an accustomed and trained biochemical adaptation.